ranjith-acharya/Y-ACT/README.md

 # Y-ACT Project

-This is a repository for the Y-ACT project, built using Laravel and Breeze.
+This is a repository for the Y-ACT project, built using Laravel, Breeze, Spatie/Laravel-Permission, and Livewire.

 ## Installation